Being Embarrassed Is Good, Actually

 If you don’t feel embarrassed about these situations, though, it probably doesn’t mean you’re bad or rude — just that you have a different understanding of social scripts, the situation you’re in, or the rules and norms of the society you’re currently in.
 The social scripts I’ve described are specific to the U.S., where I live; different places have different etiquette systems and beliefs.

-As much as I sometimes wish there was something to be done about this particular kind of embarrassment, understanding that the only thing to do, really, is embrace it as one of those quirks that come with being a human who cares about being a part of a community is its own kind of relief.
+As much as I sometimes wish there was something to be done about this particular kind of embarrassment, understanding that the only thing to really do is embrace it, as one of those quirks that come with being a human who cares about being a part of a community, is its own kind of relief.
 There’s some comfort in knowing, after all, that we’re all slightly ridiculous.
 In fact, it’s beautiful, in a way.
-We’re all just trying to make it through this world as best we can, without stepping on anyone’s toes — especially in that moment we shift from walking into a steady jog.
+We’re all just trying to make it through this world as best we can, without stepping on anyone’s toes — especially at that moment we shift from walking into a steady jog.